rsnk96/Ubuntu-Setup-Scripts/README.md

 * These scripts are written and tested on the following configurations -
   * Ubuntu 14.04 & 16.04
   * 32-bit and 64-bit Intel Processors
-  * `ML-GPU.sh` - NVIDIA GPUs including but not limited to GeForce GTX 1080, 1070, 940MX, 850M, and Titan X
+  * `ML-Build.sh` - NVIDIA GPUs including but not limited to GeForce GTX 1080, 1070, 940MX, 850M, and Titan X

   Although it should work on other configurations out of the box, I have not tested them